HarrisonAllen/pebble-watchface-generator/README.md

 Prerequisites:
 * a json blob of all of the required information
-* the template pbw (pre-extracted, for now)
+* the template pbw

-Generating:
+The core generation logic:
 1. Copy and update `appinfo.json` with the new watchface information
 2. Then for each platform in `targetPlatforms` (`aplite`, `basalt`, ...):
     1. Create a `<platform>` directory